aweijnitz/hydrobalcony/README.md

 **Arduino:**

 The code is a regular sketch for the Arduino IDE.
-Bitlash is used to enable on-the-fy updates of configuration parameter.
+Bitlash is used to enable on-the-fly updates of configuration parameter.

 **Raspberry Pi:**